pellepelster/solidblocks/doc/content/cloud/_index.md

 #### ❸ Service Configuration

-When the service is started and if needed further configuration done on the services API using an SSH tunnel to prevent potential sensitive APIs from being exposed on the internet.
+When the service is started and if needed further configuration is done on the services API using an SSH tunnel to prevent potential sensitive APIs from being exposed on the internet.
 This could for example be the creation of users and schemas on a database.

+### Design

+* Only basic building blocks that are widely available across the majority of cloud providers are used, e.g. VM, storage disks, DNS and private networking to keep the setup simple and portable
+* Instead of complex container schedulers or API driven control-planes Solidblocks clouds relies on plain Unix services and docker containers started with systemd
+* No extra or intermediary state is used, the source of truth is the configuration file.
+Resources are identified solely based on its name
+* Apart from the data and backup disks, every created resource must be treated as ephemeral.
+It must always be possible to re-provision from scratch and get the same system-state as before
+* The created VMs can survive standalone, it must always be possible to use them without Solidblocks cloud
+* It is open for integration of resources that are managed out of band with other IaC tools